valeriangalliat/blog/2021/11/mac-setup.md

 That's pretty much the gist!
 This is a fairly straightforward and not very time consuming checklist, and the main things that need to be automated (my dotfiles) are.

-I don't think it's worth automating my macOS system settings somehow as they might change in future versions anyways.
-Same thing for iTerm2, where I definitely don't want to copy over my whole configuration file from an old installation, I'd rather start from the latest and greatest defaults and just tweak what I need on top of it.

 Everything else is very specific to the current machine I'm setting up and I leave them to my discretion at the time of installing.